 Our report is consistent with the Global Reporting Initiative (GRI), a third-party organization that has developed a widely used environmental, social and governance reporting framework.

 We prepared this report using the GRI G4 Sustainability Reporting Guidelines and self-declare the report “in accordance” with those guidelines at the core option.
-A key step in developing this 2015 Corporate Responsibility Report was ensuring the majority of content reflects the issues material to Northrop Grumman.
-In addition to this Corporate Responsibility microsite, we have a printed report available for download.
+A key step in developing this 2016 Corporate Responsibility Report was ensuring the majority of content reflects the issues material to Northrop Grumman.

-Finally, for the fifth consecutive year, we assembled and engaged an independent external review panel to provide feedback and advice from a stakeholder perspective.
+Finally, for the sixth consecutive year, we assembled and engaged an independent external review panel to provide feedback and advice from a stakeholder perspective.